Greenbrier Companies (NYSE:GBX) Releases Earnings Results, Misses Expectations By $0.02 EPS

-Greenbrier Companies (NYSE:GBX – Get Free Report) posted its quarterly earnings results on Monday.
-The transportation company reported $1.06 EPS for the quarter, missing analysts’ consensus estimates of $1.08 by ($0.02), Briefing.com reports.
+Greenbrier Companies (NYSE:GBX – Get Free Report) posted its earnings results on Monday.
+The transportation company reported $1.06 earnings per share for the quarter, missing analysts’ consensus estimates of $1.08 by ($0.02), Briefing.com reports.
+The firm had revenue of $820.20 million for the quarter, compared to analysts’ expectations of $928.73 million.
 Greenbrier Companies had a return on equity of 8.95% and a net margin of 3.51%.
-The business had revenue of $820.20 million for the quarter, compared to analyst estimates of $928.73 million.
-During the same period last year, the firm posted $1.02 EPS.
-Greenbrier Companies’s quarterly revenue was down 21.0% on a year-over-year basis.
+The business’s revenue for the quarter was down 21.0% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $1.02 earnings per share.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 13th.
-Stockholders of record on Tuesday, July 23rd will be paid a $0.30 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, August 13th.
+Shareholders of record on Tuesday, July 23rd will be issued a $0.30 dividend.
 The ex-dividend date is Tuesday, July 23rd.
-This represents a $1.20 annualized dividend and a dividend yield of 2.63%.
-Greenbrier Companies’s payout ratio is 35.29%.
+This represents a $1.20 annualized dividend and a yield of 2.63%.
+Greenbrier Companies’s dividend payout ratio (DPR) is presently 35.29%.

 Insider Activity